epheo/blog/articles/openshift-workstation/index.rst

 Since we're working with a single GPU, additional configuration is required.

 We'll use MachineConfig to configure our node.
-In a single-node OpenShift setup, all MachineConfig changes apply to the master machineset.
+In a single-node OpenShift setup, all MachineConfig changes apply to the master machine config pool.
 In multi-node clusters, these would apply to workers instead.

 .. seealso::